Medicare Phone Scams: Protect Yourself and Elderly Family Members From Scammers and Identity Theft

 - You receive a call asking for your Medicare number in order to update your account.
 This is identity theft.
 Until spring of 2015, the ID number on Medicare cards was the same as the cardholder's Social Security Number.
 This was a serious security issue for Medicare recipients, especially because you are urged to carry the card with you at all times.
 Whether you have an old Medicare card or a new one be sure to only give your Medicare number to trusted individuals; never give it to an unsolicited caller.

-- You receive a call offering free medical supplies and treatments.
+- You receive a free medical supplies call or a free treatment call.
 This is a major scam.
 These free medical supplies and treatments will often be very low cost or never received, yet your Medicare will still be billed large amounts.

 The FBI is working to stop Medicare fraud, but it is still a huge problem.
 In June 2015, the FBI arrested 46 doctors and nurses across the country who had stolen $712 million.
 They stole this money through fraudulent billing practices.